remorses/mongoke/site/docs/pagination.md

 Mongoke generates queries that can be paginated via the fileds `first` and `after` or `last` and `before` .

-By default Mongoke sorts the documents in descending order, this means that using the query `Users(first: 10)` fill fetch the 10 users most recently created.
+By default Mongoke sorts the documents in descending order, this means that using the query `UserNodes(first: 10)` fill fetch the 10 users most recently created.

 ### Paging forward